 Video cameras are seemingly everywhere these days.
 Advances in IP video surveillance hardware and software coupled with increasing concerns for public safety has fueled an unprecedented rise in fixed and mobile video surveillance adoption in law enforcement, cities, retail locations, airports, large venues, and workplaces around the globe.

 It’s estimated that the average person is captured on surveillance more than 75 times per day.
-A single day of video surveillance is estimated to be collecting more than 500 petabytes (PB) of data—and that number is increasing.
+A single day of video surveillance collects petabytes (PB) of data worldwide —and that number is constantly increasing.
 The sheer volume and size of high-resolution video being recorded has many organizations struggling to adapt to their growing storage requirements.

 Meanwhile, artificial intelligence (AI) and machine-learning (ML) technologies like facial recognition are delivering new insights and greater value to organizations that collect and store video data—everything from helping law enforcement to solve crimes faster to enabling shopping malls with the ability to analyze customer traffic patterns.